 You can withdraw money if you need to, but your deposit allowance won't change.
 This means that if you contribute £200 at the start of the month and then withdraw it (or some of it), you won't be able to pay anything else in until the next calendar month.

 As well as the government contribution, cash in a Help to Buy Isa will earn interest from the bank in the same way as it would in any other Isa.

 This interest will count towards the balance the government bonus is based on.

-Who can open a Help to Buy Isa?
+Who can use a Help to Buy Isa?

-Any UK resident can open to a Help to Buy Isa - but to qualify for the bonus, you need to:
+Any UK resident can have a Help to Buy Isa - but to qualify for the bonus, you need to:

 - Use the money to buy your first home; and

 The government bonus will only be paid when you buy a property, though, so you won’t get the 25% top-up if you use the money for something else.

 If you're saving up to buy a house with another person, you can both open separate Help to Buy Isas, meaning you could potentially get £6,000 extra from the government.

 If the person you're buying with is not a first-time buyer, you can open an account and will still qualify for the government bonus on your part of the deposit, but they won't be able to do so for their share.